Difference Between Taboo and Superstition

 Parameters of ComparisonTabooSuperstition

-SocietyTaboos are generally followed by rural or smaller societies.
+SocietyTaboos are followed by rural or smaller societies.
 Both, rural and urban societies believe in superstition thoughts.

 PracticeTaboo can be termed a forced implementation from generation after generation.
 Having a non-logical belief, without even questioning its scientific and logical meaning.